microsoft/cpp_client_telemetry/docs/cpp-start-windows.md

 to clone the repo.

-If your project requires UTC to send telemetry, you need to add `--recurse-submodules` while cloning to tell git to add `lib/modules` repo that contains various **proprietary** Microsoft modules, including Universal Telemetry Client support.
+If your project requires the Universal Telemetry Client (a.k.a.
+UTC) to send telemetry, you need to add `--recurse-submodules` while cloning to tell git to add `lib/modules` repo that contains various **proprietary** Microsoft modules, including UTC support.
 The access to proprietary modules can be obtained by Microsoft-authorized contributors [here](https://aka.ms/1ds.sdk.cpp).

 ### 2. You will be asked for your credentials to clone the repo.
 Generate a PAT token using GitHub UI, use your username and PAT token to clone the repo.
 See [Generating PAT token for command line clone](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)